-Mark Neary County Administrator (360) 427-9670, extension 530 mneary@masoncountywa.gov The BCRA+Treanor team partnered with Mason County to implement their vision to provide wrap-around services for substance use disorders, crisis stabilization, and behavioral health.
+Mark Neary County Administrator (360) 427-9670, extension 530 mneary@masoncountywa.gov The BCRA+Treanor team partnered with Mason County to implement their vision of wraparound services, including substance use disorders, crisis stabilization, and behavioral health.
 We held visioning workshops to identify current gaps in services, determine needs for a refurbished facility, and articulate what a new facility could encompass.
 Biweekly meetings with the County Project Manager helped keep data flowing and facilitated timely decisions.

-As data was being collected and analyzed and the project vision was being solidified, we conducted an existing conditions analysis of the current jail including the general condition, structural systems, mechanical/electrical/plumbing systems, security, and life-safety systems.
-The master planning effort considered options for a major renovation of the existing jail, a complete demolish and rebuild, and a new jail on another site.
-After completion of the information gathering and existing conditions analysis phase, we developed detailed space programs for detention and behavioral health spaces and adjacency diagrams to support the County's decision-making process.
-Additionally, we provided options for integrating the behavioral health program into the existing jail as well as a standalone behavioral health facility alongside site layout options.
-Mason County ultimately received thoughtful, carefully crafted recommendations and alternatives that considered both their specific needs and best practices in correctional and behavioral health environments.
-Each option was presented to the County with an associated cost estimate for consideration.

-SW-BH Community 16/48 Behavioral Health Pre-Design

-WA DSHS | MULTIPLE LOCATIONS STATEWIDE
+While data was collected and analyzed and the project vision was being defined, we conducted an existing conditions analysis of the current jail.
+Next, we developed detailed space programs for detention and behavioral health spaces and adjacency diagrams to support the County's decision-making process.
+We also provided options for site layout and for integrating the behavioral health program into the existing jail, constructing a standalone behavioral health facility.
+Mason County ultimately received thoughtful, carefully crafted recommendations and alternatives with associated cost estimates that considered both their specific needs and best practices in correctional and behavioral health environments.
+Once a preferred option was selected using the County's criteria, we further developed that option for the predesign study. 🕽 bcra SW-BH Community 16/48 Behavioral Health Pre-Design WA DSHS | MULTIPLE LOCATIONS STATEWIDE

+Relevance

-Predesign study Existing facilities Multiple sites
+Predesign study Multiple facilities Existing facilities

+Date Completed

+2019

+Delivery Method

+N/A (Digital Report)

-Original Project Budget N/A (Digital Report)
+Original Project Budget

+N/A (Digital Report)

-Actual Completed Cost N/A (Digital Report)
+Actual Completed Cost

+N/A (Digital Report)

+Reference

 Larry Covey Capital Programs Chief (360) 628-6662 coveylg@dshs.wa.gov BCRA partnered with the State of Washington to develop three predesign reports for one 16-bed and two 48-bed behavioral health facilities, the first in a set of projects that will bring much-needed mental health beds to communities around the state.
-Moreover, our team was challenged to help the state explore operational alternatives and efficiencies to provide world-class treatment to the behavioral health population.
+Our team was challenged to help the state explore operational alternatives and efficiencies to provide world-class treatment to the behavioral health population.

 The predesign effort included evaluating six locations and defining both program and facility needs.
 The analysis entailed investigations of existing facilities, infrastructure, site improvements, transportation networks, environmental elements, cultural and historic resources, and staffing needs and availability.
 Further, the predesign identified community connections to provide holistic solutions that aid in healing and facilitate patient reintegration into the community.

-The BCRA design team led a diverse group of stakeholders, including several doctors and staff members, through the predesign planning process.
-This ensured their concerns and ideas were heard to develop the best environment for both residents and staff.

-The three predesign reports were produced on an accelerated timeline and helped the project achieve legislative appropiations for both the 16-bed Maple Lane project and the 48-bed Clark County project.
+The BCRA design team led a diverse group of stakeholders through the predesign planning process, ensuring their concerns and ideas were heard to develop the best environment for both residents and staff.
+The three predesign reports were produced on an accelerated timeline and helped the projects achieve legislative appropriations.

 WA State's New Community-Based Behavioral Health Facilities

 WA DSHS/HEALTHCARE AUTHORITY | VANCOUVER, CENTRALIA, AND STANWOOD, WA

 Clark County Behavioral Health Facility